-To improve the program's effectiveness, snow disposal sites are being evaluated.
-In 2006 the co-permittees evaluated their snow disposal sites for siting, maintenance, and use of BMPs.
-In 2018, the co-permittees began work on a comprehensive mapping and inventory of public and private snow disposal sites in the urbanized area.
-In 2020, a snow storage evaluation report was submitted to DEC.
-Additionally, in 2022 the FSWAC revised their Snow Storage brochure (sent out annually to contractors) to include more information on site selection and permanent storm water control measures and BMPs, as well as the regulations surrounding snow storage.
+To improve the program's effectiveness, snow disposal sites are inventoried and mapped.
+In 2006 the copermittees evaluated their snow disposal sites for siting, maintenance, and use of BMPs.
+In 2018, the copermittees began work on a comprehensive mapping and inventory of public and private snow disposal sites in the urbanized area.
+In 2020, a snow storage evaluation report was submitted to ADEC.
+Additionally, in 2023 the FSWAC revised their Snow Storage brochure (sent out annually to contractors) to include links to more information on site selection and permanent storm water control measures and BMPs, as well as the regulations surrounding snow storage.
+During 2023, we visited multiple snow disposal sites to assess appropriate vegetative buffers and BMPs.
 This monitoring and evaluation work is on-going and will help reduce discharge of pollutants to MS4 waterbodies.